kryptykphysh/physhbowl/content/RPG/The Magnus Archives/Episodes/MAG 179 - Accomplice.md

 Considerations of Justice.
-Audio recorded by [[The Archivist]], in situ.
+Audio recorded by [[Jonathan Sims|The Archivist]], in situ.
 ![[MAG_179.webp]]
 *Image by [@Mollish_](https://twitter.com/Mollish_/status/1307194812399890432) on Twitter*
 # Case Number